opalj/JCG/README.md

 All types must be given in JVM binary notation (object types start with `L`, ends with `;` and `/` is used in packages instead of a `.`).

-## Matching Expectations and Reality.
+## Matching Expectations against Call-graph Implementations.
 The `CGMatcher` in the `jcg_annotation_matcher` project, is given one `.jar` file of a test case together with the `.json` file of a serialized call graph and computes whether the call graph matches the expectations.
 Furthermore, it does some verification of the test case in order to avoid wrong annotations.